Tav Falco: Biography

 Falco devoted portions of his musical career to highlighting traditional regional artists from Memphis and Mississippi who had not gained media attention.
 He filmed a black & white short film of blues artist R.L.
 Burnside performing at Brotherhood Sportsmen's Lodge in Como, Mississippi, on September 28, 1974.
 After assembling The Panther Burns, Falco performed and collaborated with legacy rockabilly and blues performers such as Charlie Feathers, James Luther Dickinson, and Cordell Jackson.
 His photography was used for the Charlie Feathers album Honky Tonk Man (New Rose Records, 1988).

 Falco would also promote and work with lesser-known regional contemporaries.
 His record imprint, Frenzi Records, released a 1986 compilation of area artists entitled Swamp Surfing in Memphis, as well as a 1988 studio EP by female-led group The Hellcats.
 These records received respective international distribution from Au Go Go Records (Australia) and New Rose Records (France).

 In 2014, Falco compiled a double album of some of his favorite tracks from his music collection, Tav Falco's Wild & Exotic World of Musical Obscurities, which was released on Stag-O-Lee Records.
 The album set included a cover song by The Panther Burns and liner notes by Falco.

 In the 1990s, Falco relocated from the United States to Paris, and then to Vienna, where he lived for nearly two decades.
 In January 2022, he located to Bangkok, where he currently resides.
 Often Falco has claimed his main artistic purpose is "to stir up the dark waters of the unconscious."

+In a 2019 interview, Falco described himself as a "Utopian anarchist".

 Work in films

 As filmmaker

 Starting in the 1970s, Falco created a number of short films on varying topics focusing on "underground" art-actions and cultural assets around the mid-American South.
 The Cinémathèque Française in Paris accepted and archived six of Falco's short films into its permanent collection.
 Among the titles archived are Masque of Hôtel Orient, Born Too Late, Helene of Memphis, Memphis Beat, Shadetree Mechanic, and 71 Salvage.
 A selection of Falco's short films were shown in a retrospective at the Cinémathèque Française in 2006, with Falco himself in attendance.

 Urania Descending, the first feature film directed by Falco, was completed in 2014 and released in 2016 by Lamplighter Films.
-The film consists of portions of what is intended to be a be a film trilogy.
-As of October 2021, Falco is editing the full Urania trilogy.
+The film consists of portions of what was intended to be a film trilogy.
+As of February 2024, Falco completed the full Urania Trilogy.
+Avant-premieres were held at key cinematheques in America and in Europe including a special event at Cinéma Saint-André des Arts in Paris presented by avant-garde cineaste, F.J.
+Ossang.

 In addition to the Cinémathèque Française, Falco's film work has been screened at The Horse Hospital, London; the David Lynch-designed Silencio Cinema, Paris; Anthology Film Archives, New York; Roxie Theater, San Francisco; Oxford Film Festival, Mississippi; Austria Film Archiv Metrokino, Vienna; and by the American Cinematheque in the Steven Spielberg Cinema at the Egyptian Theatre in Hollywood.